Online subscriber terms

 Details on how data created and processed by our services is kept and deleted, and why, can be found in our Retention Policy.
 Depending on the permissions you gave another user, people who have received Content from you may continue to be able to view and share it through their account after you close yours.
 Do not forget to download decrypted copies of your Content you want before closing your account.
 If you do not you will not be able to access it after closing it.

-In this Section, consumer means an individual resident in the UK, EU or EEA acting for purposes wholly or mainly outside their trade, business, craft or profession who does not have a business account with us.
+In this Section, consumer means an individual resident in: (a) the UK, EU or EEA acting for purposes wholly or mainly outside their trade, business, craft or profession who does not have a business account with us; (b) Australia who pays us AUD 100,000 or less each year.

 Giving notice to each other